yk-liu/yk-liu.github.io/about/index.md

 mathjax: true
 ---

+# Lifelong Learning Definition (Opinions are my own)

+The first and the most crutial thing needed to be seriously considered is what is **"lifelong learning"** in robotic vision area.
+Below we have summaried some senarios that should be included under this definition.
+Robot continuously learns

+- the instances of the known class, and improves classifier based on accumulated intances, it is an enhancement process.
+- the novel class, which has not been appeared in the previous learning procedure.
+The model should be able to increase class-incremental capability.
+- s

 # Why We Focus on Lifelong Robotic Vision

 Humans have the remarkable ability to **learn continuously** from the external environment and the inner experience.
 One of the grand goals of robots is also building an artificial **"lifelong learning"** agent that can shape a cultivated understanding of the world from the current scene and their previous knowledge via an **autonomous lifelong development.**